slipstream/SlipStream/README.md

 # Configuring the server

+## User(s)

+During the initial startup of the server, an administrator account ("super") will be created.
+The initial password for this account is "supeRsupeR".
+You should log in as this user, visit the profile page (single user icon at top), and change the password to another value.

+You can also create new users accounts by visiting the "users" page (group of people icon at top).

 ## Connector(s)

 Once the server is up and running you need to configure a connector before